 4. Dell XPS

 The Dell XPS can easily compete with Apple’s MacBook Pro in terms of quality.
-Plenty of storage, fast processor, incredible display and long battery life – great alternative if you prefer a Windows or Linux operating system.
+Plenty of storage, fast processor, incredible display and long battery life – a great alternative if you prefer a Windows or Linux operating system.

 It comes with a very glamorous InfinityEdge display which means the screen has a very thin border creating an elegant design.
 Definitely one of the best on the market right now.

 Extra edition: The Dell XPS is also available as a 2-in-1 hybrid.
-That means you get a normal laptop which you can simply flick around and use it as a tablet with touchscreen.
+That means you get a normal laptop which you can simply flick around and use it as a tablet with a touchscreen.
 A great option for everyone who likes working with a tablet every once in a while but doesn’t want to carry two devices around.

 The downside: As with every 2-in-1 solutions they are usually not as strong as a normal laptop.
 So the hybrid won’t be as strong as the normal XPS.
 But it can still be strong enough for some of you.